Oysho

-Oysho is a fashion chain specialising in sport and leisure, founded in 2001.
-Its headquarters are in Tordera (Barcelona).
+Oysho is a Spanish fashion chain specialising in sports and leisure wear, founded in 2001.
 Oysho is part of the Inditex group and operates in more than 50 countries, with a network of 433 physical stores and an online store.
-The brand specializes in sports and leisure wear.
-Their company headquarters are in Tordera (Barcelona), Spain.
-The Inditex headquarters are in Arteixo (A Coruña), Spain.

 History

 Oysho was created in 2001 as part of Inditex’s commercial diversification strategy.
 Initially focused on underwear and loungewear, the brand expanded its offering over the years to include a sportswear collection.
 Oysho currently defines itself as a sports and leisure brand, as its first line of business.

-Over the years, Oysho has expanded into different countries, opening various stores in cities such as Paris, London, Istanbul, Lima, Beirut, and Shanghai.
+Over the years, Oysho has expanded into different countries, opening various stores in cities such as Paris, London, Istanbul, Israel, Lima, Beirut, and Shanghai.

 Their online store was launched in 2011 and operates in several countries.

 In 2022, they launched the Oysho Training app, which offers fitness, Pilates and running training programmes.
 The goal of the app is to provide the brand’s sporting community with quality content presented by international trainers.
 Content is available in Spanish, English, French, German, Turkish and Italian.

 Stores

 Oysho has 433 stores worldwide, in more than 50 countries.
 Spain is its main market, followed by Mexico and Turkey.

 The stores have an average sales floor space of 450m^{2}.

-Oysho has stores in Rue Rivoli in Paris, in London’s White City, on Gran Vía in Madrid, on Paseo de Gracia in Barcelona, in the Piazza San Babila in Milan, Dubai Mall in Dubai, in central Shanghai, Israël ,and many other locations.
+Oysho has stores in Rue Rivoli in Paris, Westfield London, on Gran Vía in Madrid, on Paseo de Gracia in Barcelona, in the Piazza San Babila in Milan, Dubai Mall, Shanghai, Israel, and many other locations.